cloudedbats/cloudedbats/README.md

 ### Scenario

-A fictive, but realistic, scenario:
+A fictitious, but realistic, scenario:

 "We want to investigate bats in a tropical region with more than 100 known species.
 100 passive detectors should be used during two years and they should be moved to new places each week following a predefined schema.
 We don't have reference sound recordings for the majority part of the species in the area.
 Therefore we need fast data analysis that gives us the possibility to go to a place some days after to catch bats, mark them and record new reference sound files.
 Locally there is a group of people working with environmental conservation and wildlife guiding as well as a small a group of technicians.
 Bat experts and researchers are spread over the world.
-Alternatives to air travel should always be considered.
+Alternatives to air travel (for humans, not for bats) should always be considered.
 Collected data should be published for free to be used in many research projects, both during the survey and afterwards."

 The total amount of data collected if all detectors are running 12 hours per night is 3153.6 TB or 876000 hours of ultrasonic sound.
 That's a huge amount of data.
 Calculation: 100 detectors * 365 days * 2 year * 12 hours per night * 3600 sec per hour * 500 kHz * 16 bits / 8 bits per byte.